Isioviel/arcade-introductiontutorial/intro-tutorial.md

 ## Final testing! @showdialog

-When you click **Done** on the tutorial, you will get access to all of the blocks in MakeCode.
+If you click **Done** on the tutorial, you will get access to all of the blocks in MakeCode.

 If you would like to see the other options, and try some more complex ideas, click Done.

-If you would like to see editing your game using the blocks we have given you so far, do not click Done.
+If you would like to keep editing your game using the blocks we have given you so far, do not click Done.

 ## Continue...